 We created this itinerary starting and ending in Bucharest, but depending on your flights, we can start or end the tour in Sibiu, Cluj or Targu Mures.

-The price starts from 550 EUR/person.
-This price is valid for a group of 6 persons and for a price of accommodation of a maximum of 60 EUR/night for a double room, including breakfast.
-Depending on the final itinerary, the type of accommodation you choose and the size of the group, the price can modify, so, for a personalised offer please contact us.
+The price starts from 530 EUR/person.
+This price is valid for a group of 7 persons and for an average price of accommodation of a maximum of 60 EUR/night for a double room, including breakfast.
+Please see below the price per person, depending on the group size.
+The hotels or guesthouses where we will stay will be chosen together; we will give you a few options and you will have the final word regarding the accommodation.
+Depending on the hotels you choose and the final itinerary, the price can change, so, for a custom offer please contact us.

 We will meet you in at the Bucharest airport, and after the transfer to your hotel, we will start exploring Bucharest.
 We will visit one of the landmarks of the Romanian capital, the Parliament Palace, the second-largest building in the world.